jeannieanguyen/fightme/README.md

 This is a single-page application using the following core libraries:

 * **[React](http://facebook.github.io/react/index.html)**: Core DOM rendering and manipulation facilities.
-All web compnoents are
+All web components are
-  ES2015+JSX classes deriving from the React.Component class (and some function-based components for simpler widgets).
+  ES2017+JSX classes deriving from the React.Component class (and some function-based components for simpler widgets).
 * **[Redux](https://github.com/reactjs/redux)**: Globally manages application state and state changes.
 * **[React-Router](https://github.com/reactjs/react-router)**: Uses browser history API to manage "pages" and transitions between them.
   Browser address bar will update as if this was a traditional site.
 * **Miscellaneous**: Other widget components like react-swipe.
 These can be swapped out or rewritten depending on visual requirements.

+### Test Suite

+This project has a starter test suite that consists of the following libraries/utilities:

+- Mocha/Chai for running tests and making assertions
+- Enzyme for easy React shallow rendering/syntax
+- Sinon for mocks, stubs and spies
+- Istanbul/NYC for code coverage reports

+### Code Style

+This project adheres to the [Airbnb Style Guide](https://github.com/airbnb/javascript/tree/master/react), for JavaScript and React, with certain exceptions outlined in the [Victorious Javascript Style Guide](https://github.com/Victorious/javascript).

 ### Stylesheets